ROPPY/II/README.md

 # II
-This is a draft for an App;
+This is an App draft for some games in the reality, begining in 2017.
-Designed for a private feminine competition of miniture foot on special: ''futebol americano de mesa'' played by girls, women, ladies, only!
-As y like, you can help for this project.
+Designed for TG17, if you wish, you can help for this project.
 Contact ROPPY
 Thanks